 I was invited to share my experience and my reflections on patient partnership at INESSS during a course on health technology assessment taught by Dr. Marie-Pascale Pomey at Université de Montréal’s School of Public Health.

 Informative video on shared decision-making by INESSS (2019)

 I provided feedback throughout the development of an informative video produced by INESSS on shared decision-making targeted to clinicians.

-This Network seeks to improve the diagnosis, prevention, and treatment of Lyme disease in addition to clinician education and involves several patient partners.
-I provide methodological and experiential feedback on a project led by Madison Robertson and Dr. Rylan Egan (Queen’s University).
-The project aims to describe clinicians’ understanding of Lyme disease to tackle misunderstandings through knowledge translation strategies.
+This Network seeks to improve the diagnosis, prevention, and treatment of Lyme disease in addition to clinician education.
+I am a collaborator on a research project aiming to describe clinicians’ understanding of Lyme disease to tackle misunderstandings through knowledge translation strategies since 2019.
+The project is led by Madison Robertson and Dr. Rylan Egan (Queen’s University).

 I lead various knowledge translation initiatives.
 I am the co-editor of the Brainstorm Newsletter of the Pragmatic Health Ethics Research Unit, I have presented my academic work in more than twenty interdisciplinary conferences, and I have published open letters aimed at the general public.

 Recommander plutôt qu’imposer la vaccination contre la Covid-19.

 Quintal A & Ringuette L. Le Devoir, 2020.

 Il est justifié d’avoir peur de partager ses données personnelles de santé.

 Ringuette L & Quintal A. Le Devoir, 2020.